Progress: Modernization

 In Mexico, José María Luis Mora (1794–1850) was a leader of classical liberalism in the first generation after independence, leading the battle against the conservative trinity of the army, the church, and the hacendados.
 He envisioned progress as both a process of human development by the search for philosophical truth and as the introduction of an era of material prosperity by technological advancement.
 His plan for Mexican reform demanded a republican government bolstered by widespread popular education free of clerical control, confiscation and sale of ecclesiastical lands as a means of redistributing income and clearing government debts, and effective control of a reduced military force by the government.
 Mora also demanded the establishment of legal equality between native Mexicans and foreign residents.
 His program, untried in his lifetime, became the key element in the Mexican Constitution of 1857.

 In Italy, the idea that progress in science and technology would lead to solutions for human ills was connected to the nationalism that united the country in 1860.
 The Piedmontese Prime Minister Camillo Cavour envisaged the railways as a major factor in the modernization and unification of the Italian peninsula.
 The new Kingdom of Italy, formed in 1861, worked to speed up the processes of modernization and industrialization that had begun in the north, but were slow to arrive in the Papal States and central Italy, and were nowhere in sight in the "Mezzogiorno" (that is, Southern Italy and Sicily).
 The government sought to combat the backwardness of the poorer regions in the south and work towards augmenting the size and quality of the newly created Italian army so that it could compete on an equal footing with the powerful nations of Europe.
 In the same period, the government was legislating in favour of public education to fight the great problem of illiteracy, upgrade the teaching classes, improve existing schools, and procure the funds needed for social hygiene and care of the body as factors in the physical and moral regeneration of the race.

 In China, in the 20th century the Kuomintang or Nationalist party, which ruled from the 1920s to the 1940s, advocated progress.
-The Communists under Mao Zedong adopted different models and their ruinous projects caused mass famines.
-After Mao's death, however, the new regime led by Deng Xiaoping (1904–1997) and his successors aggressively promoted modernization of the economy using capitalist models and imported western technology.
-This was termed the "Opening of China" in the West, and more broadly encompasses Chinese economic reform.
+The Communists under Mao Zedong adopted different models and laid the foundations of socialist society, which resulted in massive improvement in the condition of the people.
+After Mao's death, however, the new regime led by Deng Xiaoping (1904–1997) and his successors aggressively promoted privatisation of the economy using capitalist models and imported western technology.
+This was termed the "Opening of China" in the West, and more broadly encompasses the reform and opening up, which resulted in the introduction of several social and cultural degradations that have led to suffering among the people.